UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ## How do I submit a job to the scheduler?

-We have migrated from SGE to Slurm scheduler
+We have migrated from SGE to Slurm scheduler.
+While both are job schedulers for HPC clusters, they differ in their architecture, commands, and features.